 Many Venezuelans Ready to Leave US After TPS Revoked

-- More than 300,000 Venezuelans are preparing to leave the United States after Temporary Protected Status ended, as reported by the Washington Post.
+- Many Venezuelans are preparing to leave the United States after Temporary Protected Status ended for over 300,000 people, as reported by the Washington Post.

-- A Venezuelan journalist stated the U.S. government was 'essentially sending us back into the hands of our jailer.'
+- A Venezuelan journalist expressed that the U.S. government is 'essentially sending us back into the hands of our jailer.

 Many Venezuelans Ready to Leave US After TPS Revoked